KAYA-Instruments/SDI-Control-Point/README.md

 * **dct_widgets:** A base class for custom widgets and sub-directories for each of widgets used in the application, as well as a dedicated Qt project to [build the widgets stand-alone](#import-custom-widgets-to-the-qt-designer)
 * **libraries:** A collection of c libraries used throughout the project including [unit tests](#unit-tests-for-c-libraries)
 * **ressource:** Ressources like images and icons used in the application

-For more information about the functionality of the software take a look at the [development wiki pages](link-to-wiki-page)

 # Working on the Project
 ## Development Environment